PotatoDoge/jwt-microservice/README.md

 ```
 - This command will create containers for both the database and the jwt microservice
 - 8080 and 5432 (or your own specified ports) must be free in order for this to run correctly
+- In case that you decide to change the ports, double check the application.yml to make sure
+that the same ports are being used

 ## Usage/Examples